 - Global Residency program with flat tax of 15% on remitted income

-- Individual Investor Program (aka the “Golden Visa”)
+- Residency/Citizenship for Exceptional Services by Direct Investment (aka the “Golden Visa”)

 - Highly Qualified Person program with 15% flat tax on local income up to €5 million, and nothing above that